How to Know If Your Pool Salt Cell is Working - 7 Easy Tests

 Quick Answer

-Check if your salt cell is working by inspecting for visible bubbles during operation, testing chlorine output levels, and verifying proper salt levels (3000-4000ppm).
-A functioning cell should produce steady bubbles and maintain chlorine levels without supplemental shocking.
+Check if your salt cell is working by inspecting for visible bubbles during operation, testing chlorine output, and verifying proper salt levels (most systems want about 2700-3400 ppm).
+A functioning cell should produce steady bubbles and maintain chlorine without supplemental shocking.

 Quick Signs Your Salt Cell is Working